bestproject/startup/README.md

 ## Installation
 - Clone this into your project root directory
 - To start new Symfony project run `composer create-project symfony/website-skeleton web` or `symfony new --full web`.
-- If you use framework that does have `index.php` file in your project root, instead of `/public`, place whole framework into `/web/public` or modify line `4` of `.docker/apache/vhosts/site.conf` to match your framework structure.
+- If you use framework that does have `index.php` file in your project root, instead of `/public` or uses other structure:
+    - Create `/web/public` directory and place your framework into `/web/public` if your framework doesn't separate public code from framework.
+    - Create `/web` directory and modify line `4` of `.docker/apache/vhosts/site.conf` to match your framework structure.
 - Run `docker-compose build`

 ## Usage